exaexa/codecrypt/README.md

  - McEliece cryptosystem (compact QC-MDPC variant) for encryption
  - Hash-based Merkle tree algorithm (FMTSeq variant) for digital signatures

+Codecrypt is free software.
+The code is licensed under terms of LGPL3 in a good hope that it will make combinations with other tools easier.

+##### Used cryptography

+To achieve the stated goal, codecrypt uses a lot of (traditional, but "quantum-secure") cryptographic primitives.
+Choices of primitives were based on easy auditability of design, simplicity and provided security.

+The git repo of codecrypt contains `doc/papers` with an unsorted heap of academic papers and slides about relevant topics.

+Stream ciphers used:

+- ChaCha20, the recommended choice from djb
+- XSynd stream cipher as an interesting and nontraditional candidate also based on assumptions from coding theory; used NUMS (it requires lot of NUMS) are explained in `doc/nums` directory in the repo.
+- Arcfour for initial simplicity of implementation.
+After recent statistical attacks I cannot recommend using any RC4 variant anymore, but provided padding and the "offline-only" usage of codecrypt keeps the usage mostly secure.

+CRHFs used:

+- Cubehash variants where selected for implementation ease, really clean design, quite good speed and flexibility of parameter choices.
+This is also the only hash possibility when Crypto++ library is not linked to codecrypt.
+  KeyID's are CUBE256 hashes of serialized public key.
+- ripemd128 for small hashes
+- tiger192 is used as an alternative for Cubehash for 192bit hashes
+- There's always a variant with SHA-256, SHA-384 or SHA-512.

+Signature algorithms:

+- FMTSeq with many possibilities and combinations of aforementioned CRHFs
+- SPHINCS256 support is scheduled for next release

+Encryption algorithms:

+- MDPC McEliece on quasi-cyclic matrices.
+The implementation uses some tricks to speedup the (pretty slow) cyclic matrix multiplication (most notably libfftm3 in this version).
+For padding using the Fujisaki-Okamoto scheme, the cipher requires a stream cipher and a CRHF, used ciphers and CRHFs are specified in the algorithm name -- e.g. MCEQCMDPC128FO-CUBE256-CHACHA20 means that the parameters are tuned to provide 128bit security, uses CUBE256 hash, and ChaCha20 stream cipher.
+- Quasi-dyadic McEliece was included in codecrypt as an original algorithm, but is now broken and prints a warning message on any usage.

+Caveats:

+Cryptography is **not intended for "online" use**, because some algorithms (especially the MDPC decoding) are (slightly) vulnerable to timing attacks.

 #### Why this?

 Go read http://pqcrypto.org/